juvlac/camerondata/README.md

 #> # ... with 620 more rows
 ```

-Table 14.1 in the book (page 464) shows the data summary for this
+Table 14.1 in the book (page 464) shows the data summary for the sample
-subsample of 630 individuals.
-Overall average prices for the charter
+of 630 individuals.
+Overall average prices for the charter boat and the
-boat and the pier are 85 and 95 usd.
+pier are 85 and 95 usd.

 ``` r